UKCloud/documentation/articles/connectivity/conn-faq.md

 We actively monitor and manage our connections to ensure there is appropriate connectivity to the platform.
 Customers looking to provide 'guaranteed' connection capacity should include a HybridConnect leased line in their solution.

-## If I use VMs with Geo-resilience (formerly ENHANCED service level), am I still charged for connectivity between data centres?

-No. The cost of bandwidth required for replication of VMs is included in the hourly cost of the Geo-resilient VM and the monthly cost of additional geo-resilient storage.

 ## Can UKCloud help me if I don't have a suitable connection for the Elevated OFFICIAL cloud platform?

 We recognise that some customers may be affected by the often extended lead times associated with provisioning new connections suitable for the Elevated OFFICIAL cloud platform; and that some customers may not have adequate bandwidth to handle bulk import/export activities.